 The process of becoming a successful app creator and entrepreneur is never easy; it takes a lot of hard work, hustle, and strategy to get there.
 According to data, the average app loses 77% of users within just three days, and by the end of the month, 90% of those original new users are gone too.

 If you're unfamiliar, Scholly is an app that helps students find money for college and helps college graduates pay off their student debt.
 Christopher launched Scholly after needing to find money for college and won over $1.3 million in scholarships.
-Since then, Christopher has raised startup funding, scaled his business, has gotten 4 million total users and 2 million active users using Scholly, and wrote a book detailing his journey and his blueprint for others on accomplishing their dreams.
+Since then, Christopher has raised startup funding, scaled his business, has gotten over 4 million total users and 2 million active users using Scholly, and wrote a book detailing his journey and his blueprint for others on accomplishing their dreams.

 TABLE OF CONTENTS